 The word teriyaki consists of the word “teri” which means shine or luster and the word “yaki” which means to grill or broil.

 This is chicken teriyaki:

 You can see the shininess of the sauce on the grilled chicken.

 Often people confuse teppanyaki and teriyaki because both use the word “yaki”, so they are both foods that are grilled.

+But teppanyaki is something else.
 Have you ever gone to a Japanese restaurant where the food was prepared in front of the guests?